robert/robert.github.com/_posts/2100-01-01-systems-design.md

 ### Sharding

 Sharding a database means splitting its data into chunks (or "shards") and storing each chunk on a separate machine.
-How you split your data depends on your application and the types of operations you will be performing.
+All of the machines that make up a database are together often known as a *database cluster*.
+How you split data between machine in your cluster depends on your application and the types of operations you will be performing.
 For Steveslist we chose to split out our data by user.
 This means that all of the data for a given user is stored on the same machine.
 This includes their profile information, their listings, their messages, and so on.
 Data that doesn't have a corresponding user (like "Deals of the Day") can be sharded using a *shard key* other than user, or not sharded at all if the dataset is sufficiently small.

 This means that we need an extra "routing" layer in front of our database, which knows which database machine is able to service which queries.
 We could either make our *application servers* (the servers that execute our code) responsible for knowing the mapping of user IDs to database shards, or have a centralized "router" that all servers send their requests to, and which is responsible for working out the appropriate machine to forward the request on to.
 Both approaches have their advantages.
 Making application servers responsible for maintaining the mapping reduces the number of hops that a request has to make, speeding them up.
 But having a centralized router makes updating the shard mapping much easier, since you only have to update it in one place.